 - ✓ is to be unwanted or unintended; this excludes vandalism and terrorism acts.
-For the specific case of suicide please see 3.1. - ✓ is related to a railway vehicle "in motion"; - ✓ has to cause at least: - one killed person; - o or seriously injured person, - or damage to stock, track, other installations or environment that is equivalent to EUR 150 000 or more; - o or train services on a main railway line suspended for six hours or more; - ✓ has not to occur in workshops, warehouses and depots.
+For the specific case of suicide please see 3.1. - ✓ is related to a railway vehicle "in motion"; - has to cause at least: - o one killed person; - o or seriously injured person, - or damage to stock, track, other installations or environment that is equivalent to EUR 150 000 or more; - \circ or train services on a main railway line suspended for six hours or more; - ✓ has not to occur in workshops, warehouses and depots.

 A rolling stock is in motion when its absolute speed is different than 0 m/s.
-CSIs statistics are related to rolling stock in motion only, the exceptions to this criterion are laid down in the definition of "accident involving the transport of dangerous goods" (see the Appendix to Annex I, section 1.9) and "fires to rolling stock" (see the Appendix to Annex I, section 1.10).
+CSIs statistics are related to rolling stock in motion only, the exceptions to this criterion are laid down in the definition of "accident involving the transport of dangerous goods" (see the Appendix to Annex I, section 1.9) and "fires to rolling stock" (see the Appendix to Annex I, section 1.9) and "fires to rolling stock" (see the Appendix to Annex I, section 1.9) and "fires to rolling stock" (see the Appendix to Annex I, section 1.9).